 In this section we will describe a compact way to indicate the elements of an infinite set of vectors, making use of linear combinations.
-This will give us a convenient way to describe the elements of a set of solutions to a linear system, or the elements of the null space of a matrix.
+This will give us a convenient way to describe the elements of a set of solutions to a linear system, or the elements of the null space of a matrix, or many other sets of vectors.